A guide to Industry 4.0 in the US

 US states adopting industry 4.0

 The Texas Industry Cluster Initiative focuses state resources on key industry clusters including advanced technologies and manufacturing.
-Looks at areas such as skilled workforce [anchor link to Workforce story], education, commercialisation of products and technology.
+Looks at areas such as skilled workforce, education, commercialisation of products and technology.

 No state income tax and living costs below national average in order to attract talent.
 Total manufacturing employment is around 57,000 in 2017, up 19% on 2010.